“I Can’t Deal! How Can I Cope With This Loss?”

 4. Lean on Jesus.

 God wants you whole and complete, mentally and emotionally, so be sure to spend some alone time to reflect, relax and take care of yourself.

-When you are all alone and no one is answering the phone, you still have someone to talk to who sees your tears and hears your cries.
+When you are all alone and no one is answering the phone when you call, you still have someone to talk to who sees your tears and hears your cries.
 His comfort is like no other comfort you’ll experience.
-Jesus will give you a peace that you won’t understand.
+Jesus will give you peace that you won’t understand.